Partnering with Michael Smith Health Research BC

 5 years

-Our Convening & Collaborating (C2) and Reach Programs support teams of health researchers and research users.
+Our Convening & Collaborating (C2) and Reach Programs provide funding to support teams of health researchers and research users.

 C2 awardees co-develop research that can have a direct impact on patients and the public in BC, helping to ensure the research’s relevancy.

-Reach awardees disseminate research evidence with those who can directly benefit from it in order to impact health and care in BC.
+Reach awardees disseminate research evidence to those who can directly use it to impact health and care in BC.

-By partnering on a C2 award, partners can help promote meaningful collaboration in their area of research interest, and support the development of research that can directly impact their stakeholders.
+By co-funding a C2 award, partners can help promote meaningful collaboration in their area of research interest, and support the development of research that can directly impact their stakeholders.

-By partnering on a Reach award, partners can help research teams reach patients and other stakeholders in their area of research interest, and support the effective uptake of important research outputs.
+By co-funding on a Reach award, partners can help research teams reach patients and other stakeholders in their area of research interest, and support the effective uptake of important research outputs.

 Co-funding a Michael Smith Health Research BC C2 or Reach team